26 Things in Your House That a Professional Organizer Would Throw Out

 Swag and freebies

 Try to resist bringing home one of every free item offered at street fairs, lectures, and conferences.
 Professional organizers throw away extra wall calendars, promotional coffee mugs, water bottles plastered with logos, jar openers, pill organizers, and excessive quantities of free chip clips.
-Check out these zero-waste tricks your grandmother has been using for years.

 If they’re meant to be mated up and you’ve hopelessly lost or ruined one, then why keep the other?
 Consider donating single shoes or winter gloves missing their mate to amputees through OddShoe.
 And dump that sad, single sock missing its partner.